ryjen/ryjen.github.io/content/things/index.md

 <hr>

 <h4><a href="http://ipfs.org">Interplanetary File System</a></h4>
 <p>Peer-to-peer for the web.
-No more central servers dictating uptime and other security features.
+No more central servers dictating uptime.
+More security features.
 View on <a href="https://github.com/ipfs">github</a>.</p>

 <h4><a href="https://www.docker.com">Docker and Containerization</a></h4>
 <p>